 Jerico Springs is a tiny village located in the state of Missouri.
 With a population of 164 people and just one neighborhood, Jerico Springs is the 526th largest community in Missouri.
-Jerico Springs has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Jerico Springs has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

-When you are in Jerico Springs, you'll notice that it is more blue-collar than most other communities in America.
-44.79% of Jerico Springs’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Jerico Springs is generally considered to be a blue-collar town.
+44.79% of the Jerico Springs workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Jerico Springs is a village of service providers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Jerico Springs who work in office and administrative support (12.50%), healthcare suport services (12.50%), and healthcare (6.25%).

 The overall crime rate in Jerico Springs is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.